Basic Development with Zellij

 An image of Zellij with a pane open to the vim editor editing its own scrollback

 Zellij allows you to open a pane’s existing scrollback with your own $EDITOR eg. vim.
-Let’s try it out.
+Once we do this, we can edit the scrollback and save it to an external file (for example, in order to send command output to a teammate).

 Do you like Zellij? ❤️